IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 ### Vim

-I'll be using `Vim` which is a text editor on Unix-like operating system.
-It is useful to learn if you SSH into remote machines like AWS EC2 instances.
+I'll be using `Vim` which is a text editor on Unix-like operating systems.
+This is useful to learn if you SSH into remote machines like AWS EC2 instances.
 To prevent repeating the commands, whenever you see the Vim command, you can refer to this table to see how to insert and save text in files.
 I'll do the first one with you.